 Today, buyers self-educate more than ever before.
-They use the information available online (on your and your competitors’ website, on review sites, on YouTube) to help them make the right purchase.
+They use the information available online (on your and your competitors’ website, on review sites, on YouTube, on social platforms) to help them make the right purchase.

 The more interactive you make your marketing materials, the more in control the buyer feels.

 Every buyer of every product is asking the same question: Which option is right for me?

 The reason salespeople have gotten a bad rap is that some have answered that question without really taking the buyer’s needs into account.
 Instead, they’ve steered people toward the product that’s right for the salesperson to sell, not for the buyer to buy.

 A self-selection tool lets the buyer get a customized response to their central question.
 If they need a new refrigerator, say, a self-selection tool can ask a few questions about size, budget, and design to help them narrow down a lengthy list in an interactive way that they control.

 Here’s a self-selection tool from Rancilio Group — a business that sells high-tech coffee machines.
 Buyers can click through to find the best option for their needs.

 But Marcus, what if our self-selection tool counsels them toward a product we don’t offer?

 No big deal!
 That’s a bad-fit prospect out of your pipeline.
 If you ended up selling them something that didn’t fit their needs, they’d become unhappy customers down the line.

 At my swimming pool company, we only sell and install fiberglass pools.
 We think fiberglass is a great option for most backyards.
 But it's not best for everyone.
 There are circumstances where a concrete pool would be a better choice.
 (For instance, if they want it highly customized or bigger than a certain size.)